gpsnts/opengl_template_trab_gb/README.md

 ## **Running**

-Almost everything is automated just by running `./run`.
+Everything is automated just by running `./run`.
 To more info, read the script

-Add a `show_fps` to show this infos about the app.
+Add a `show_fps` arg to show info about the app.
 E.g `./run show_fps`

 ## Show exercises